cedardb/docs/content/references/functions/json.md

 (1 row)
 ```

-The `@>` operator performs the same operation when applied to json data.
+The `@>` operator performs the same operation when applied to JSON data.

 The `jsonb_exists` function and the equivalent `?` operator can determine if a given jsonb document has a given text as an object key or as an array value.